codecD7/Risk-Board/README.md

 # risk-board
-A game satup of a board game called risk
+A game setup of a board game called risk
+It is an incomplete version of risk, needs to be imlemented AI and player funtions , the game board has been made.